barotdeep/cqa-docs/docs/jira-app/create-test-case-in-portal.md

-## Create a Test Case in Jira from Portal
-**Prerequisites:**
-Make sure you have created a “Test Case” issue type in Jira.
 ---
 title: Create Test Case
-intro: 'How to Login/SingUp to ContextQA Portal'
+intro: 'Create a Test Case in Jira from Portal'
 topics:
   - JIRA
 ---

+## Create a Test Case in Jira from Portal

+**Prerequisites:**
+Make sure you have created a “Test Case” issue type in Jira.

 **Steps:**
 1. Log in to your ContextQA organization.